jeffreykegler/Marpa--R2/plans/kollos/roadmap.md

 The LUIF is the Lua interface -- LUA extended with BNF statements.
 The LUIF works by

-1. Parsing the Lua into itself -- essentially just passing it through.
+1. Parsing the pure Lua statement back into themselves -- essentially just a pass-through.

-2. Parsing the BNF statements into Lua code, which creates Lua data structures.
+2. Parsing the BNF statements into Lua statements that create a Lua data structure containing rules, symbol and adverbs.

-3. Adding a preamble and postamble to translated code, to make a Marpa interface.
+3.
+3. Adding a postamble.
+Among other things, the postamble will take the Lua data structures that were created from the BNF statements, process them into a form ready for Libmarpa, and call the Libmarpa methods to actually create the grammar.
+4.
+4.
+4. Some sort of preamble will probably be needed as well.

 Initially, this interface will have far fewer features than the SLIF does.
 So the next steps are ...